Top Project Management Software for Professional Services

 GENERAL MANAGER AT PROLEX MEDIA

-Accelo is a project management platform for managing client projects and promoting team alignment.
+Accelo is an enterprise project management software solution for managing client projects and promoting team alignment.

 Key features: